How to Change Skin Tones in Photoshop

 Image copyright Getty Images

-This tutorial only deals with corrections in skin tone, and not changing skin color entirely.
+This tutorial only deals with skin tones CORRECTIONS and not changing skin color ENTIRELY.

 Skin tone corrections are always tricky.
-However, Photoshop CC 2019 has a few neat tools that make the job significantly easier.
-With a little application of color theory and a little creativity, we can achieve some pretty good results.
+However, Photoshop CC has a few neat tools that make the job significantly easier.
+We can achieve some pretty good results with a little application of color theory and a little creativity.

 In summary, the process to correct skin tones involves selecting the skin tones within the image, making some corrections using photoshop tools, and then manually fixing any errors that may have occurred.
 This way, we use the Photoshop tools to do about 90% of the work for us, with only the cleanup being left for us to do.

 I am going to for a fake tan look in this tutorial.
 You may want a different look, but all the steps remain the same, so follow along nonetheless.

 Let’s begin.
 You should already have the image opened up in Photoshop.
 If you would like to know how that’s done, click here.